Longlist for 2014 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction announced

-The standing-room-only launch event in 2012 with authors and their representatives was enthusiastically received by hundreds of conference attendees, and the overall launch attracted extensive media.
-Winners in 2012 were Anne Enright for her novel The Forgotten Waltz, published by W. W. Norton & Company, and Robert K. Massie for Catherine the Great: Portrait of a Woman, published by Random House.
-Tickets for the 2013 announcements and presentationsare available at the ALA Annual Conference website when you register for the conference or may be added later.
+The popular and celebratory announcement events have been enthusiastically received by hundreds of conference attendees as well as shortlisted authors and their publishers.
+Winners in 2013 were Richard Ford for his novel “Canada,” published by Ecco, an imprint of HarperCollins Publishers, and Timothy Egan for “Short Nights of the Shadow Catcher: The Epic Life and Immortal Photographs of Edward Curtis,” published by Houghton Mifflin Harcourt.
+Tickets for the 2014 announcements and presentations are available at the ALA Annual Conference website when you register for the conference or may be added later.

 The awards are funded through a grant from Carnegie Corporation of New York in recognition of Andrew Carnegie’s deep belief in the power of books and learning to change the world.
 The awards are cosponsored and administered by Booklist and RUSA.
 Booklist also sponsors the Michael L. Printz Award, Odyssey Award and Alex Awards.
 RUSA’s Collection Development and Evaluation Section (CODES) administers the Notable Books List, The Reading List, The Listen List and the Sophie Brody Award.

 Find out more about the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.